 High-Risk Activities / CISI Exclusions

 If you are going to be adventurous, do so carefully and at your own risk.
 Safety policies, standards, and infrastructure vary around the world.
 If these are lacking, high-risk activities may be even more risky.
-Injuries sustained while taking part in certain high-risk activities (including bungee jumping, parasailing, racing by motorcycle, mountain climbing, scuba, skiing, sky-diving, etc.) are NOT covered by CISI insurance.
+Injuries sustained while taking part in certain high-risk activities are NOT covered by CISI insurance, including:

 Payment for Health Services

 Doctors and hospitals outside of the U.S. often expect immediate cash payment for health services.
+Remember to ask for a receipt for any health service or medication.
 You may need to pay up front for medical expenses and send a CISI insurance claim form along with the original receipt to CISI for reimbursement.
 CISI insurance claim forms can be found in the CISI coverage details online.

 It is sometimes possible for CISI to pay bills directly on your behalf if you are receiving expensive or ongoing treatment.
 Contact CISI or your Study Abroad Advisor directly for more information.